 Officers of the 1st Minnesota Infantry, 1861.

 When the Civil War began on April 12, 1861, Minnesota's governor, Alexander Ramsey, was in Washington, D.C.
 Ramsey immediately promised President Lincoln a regiment of 1,000 volunteer soldiers from Minnesota.
-These were the first troops offered to fight for the Union during the Civil War.
+These were the first troops offered to fight for the United States during the Civil War.
 In order to organize and train these raw recruits the state of Minnesota re-opened Fort Snelling to serve as a rendezvous and training center for the volunteer soldiers.

-While at the fort, recruits learned the basics of soldiering, and spent the majority of their time marching, drilling with their weapons and standing guard duty.
+While at the fort recruits learned the basics of soldiering and spent the majority of their time marching, drilling with their weapons, and standing guard duty.
 After the draft was instituted in 1863 several large wooden barracks were constructed outside the fort's stone walls to accommodate the large numbers of new soldiers.
-Once a military unit's term of service was done, Fort Snelling also served as their mustering-out point before the men returned to civilian life.
-Between 1861 and 1865 nearly 25,000 soldiers passed through Fort Snelling on their way to southern battlefields.
+Fort Snelling also served as a mustering-out location for Minnesota units completing their term of service.
+From 1861-1865 nearly 25,000 soldiers passed through Fort Snelling.

 Co.
 E, 8th Minnesota Infantry, 1862.

 Minnesota's soldiers played pivotal roles in many battles across the south.
 Among the state's most famous units was the 1st Minnesota Volunteer Infantry, which was not only the first regiment of soldiers offered to fight for the Union army, but also halted a determined Confederate assault at Gettysburg in July 1863 helping to save the Union line.
 Other units, like the 2nd Minnesota Volunteer Infantry, fought in the war's western theater and distinguished themselves in battles at Shiloh, Vicksburg, Chickamauga, and Atlanta as well as on General William T. Sherman's "March to the Sea."
-Other soldiers, such as the 3rd Minnesota Infantry, returned to Minnesota in 1862 and fought in the U.S.-Dakota War.
+Others, such as the 3rd Minnesota Infantry, returned to Minnesota in 1862 and fought in the U.S.-Dakota War.